2024 YR4: 2028

-Observations of the asteroid when it passes near Earth again in 2028 will extend the observation arc by four years.
-This will enable the calculation of a very precise orbit and a much refined estimation of the Moon impact likelihood in 2032.
+Observations of the asteroid when it passes near Earth again in 2028 will extend the observation arc by two years.
+This will enable the calculation of a very precise orbit, enabling higher accuracy prediction of the post-2032 trajectory, after close interaction with the Earth–Moon system.
 The asteroid will be too faint for observation until June 2028.
-It will be about magnitude 25 when it comes to opposition on 19 July 2028 at an Earth distance of 0.78 AU and it will continue to get closer until December 17 when it will pass about 20.8 LD from Earth.
+It will be about magnitude 25 when it comes to opposition on 19 July 2028 at an Earth distance of 0.78 AU and it will continue to get closer until 17 December when it will pass about 20.8 LD from Earth.

 Defense

 Had the observations not ruled out a 2032 Earth impact with a 5-sigma confidence, an asteroid deflection mission similar to DART might have been sent to to avert its impact.
 However, mounting such a mission with less than eight years to design and construct a spacecraft would have been challenging.
 A mission could be prepared before the 2028 close encounter so that it would be ready to launch if it is determined that an impact is likely.
-Alternatively, if deflection is unfeasible and the predicted site of impact is on or close to a continent, it could be evacuated.
+Alternatively, if deflection were unfeasible and the predicted site of impact were on or close to a continent, it could be evacuated.